 By the end of the first year of fellowship, fellows typically have identified a primary research mentor and formulated research projects to be conducted during the second and third years of fellowship.
 All second and third year fellows also attend and participate in the Endocrine Research Conference, which occurs weekly and offers the opportunity for both basic and clinical research faculty and fellows to present their ongoing research.

 Some fellows choose to receive didactic training in research during their second and third years of fellowship.
 For fellows with an interest in clinical/translational science, an option is the Clinical Translational Research Academy (CT Academy) at Harvard Medical School.
 This program is free and provides one-two years of didactic training in methods essential for patient-oriented and translational research.
 Upon completion of this program, graduates receive a certificate of completion from Harvard Medical School, and are typically well poised for receiving ongoing mentored funding.
-There are a range of other Masters level training programs that are available to fellows, including programs in Immunology, Medical Education, Global Health Delivery and Bioinformatics.
+There are a range of other Masters level training programs that are available to fellows, including programs in Clinical Investigation, Immunology, Medical Education, Global Health Delivery and Bioinformatics.
 These programs are not free of charge and funding cannot be guaranteed.

 Ursula Kaiser, MD, Chief, Division of Endocrinology, Diabetes and Hypertension at Brigham and Women’s Hospital, describes research aspects of the Endocrinology Fellowship Training Program.